× back

 Radial Basis Function Network (RBFN)

-• Three-Layer Structure: An RBFN typically has three layers:
+• Three-Layer Structure: RBFNs are built with three layers:

-• Good for Function Approximation: RBFNs excel in approximating unknown functions, making them useful for tasks like time series prediction and control systems.
+• Good for Function Approximation: RBFNs are good at approximating unknown functions, making them ideal for tasks like time-series prediction, forecasting, and control systems.

 Feedback Neural Networks (Recurrent Neural Networks)